Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 > Answer:

 ---
-To fulfill this requirement, we have included two images of our GCP bucket:
+We have included two images of our GCP bucket:

 myBucket.png: This image shows the structure of our GCP bucket, including the main folders and files used in our project.
 It demonstrates how we organized our data, models, and configuration files.